bytescout/ByteScout-SDK-SourceCode/BarCode SDK/C#/Generate Barcode from Service/ServiceController/README.md

 ## How to generate barcode from service for service controller in C# with ByteScout Barcode SDK

-### Tutorial: how to generate barcode from service for service controller in C#
+### See how to generate barcode from service to have service controller in C#

-Today we will explain the steps and algorithm of how to generate barcode from service and how to make it work in your application.
+Every ByteScout tool contains example C# source codes that you can find here or in the folder with installed ByteScout product.
 ByteScout Barcode SDK was made to help with service controller in C#.
-ByteScout Barcode SDK is the fully featured library to generate barcodes.
-Supports QR Code, Code 39, Code 128, UPC, GS1, GS-128, PDF417, Datamatrix and many other barcode types.
-Includes various options for barcode generation to ensure output quality, add barcodes to new or existing pdf files and images.
+ByteScout Barcode SDK is the robost library (Software Development Kit) that is designed for automatic generation of high-quality barcodes for printing, electronic documents and pdf.
+All popular barcode types are supported from Code 39 and Code 129 to QR Code, UPC, GS1, GS-128, Datamatrix, PDF417, Maxicode and many others.
+Provides support for full customization of fonts, colors, output and printing sizes.
+Special tools are included to verify output quality and printing quality.
+Can add generated barcode into new or existing documents, images and PDF.

-C# code snippet like this for ByteScout Barcode SDK works best when you need to quickly implement service controller in your C# application.
+C# code samples for C# developers help to speed up the application's code writing when using ByteScout Barcode SDK.
 This C# sample code should be copied and pasted into your project.
 After doing this just compile your project and click Run.
 This basic programming language sample code for C# will do the whole work for you in implementing service controller in your app.

-ByteScout Barcode SDK - free trial version is on available our website.
-Also, there are other code samples to help you with your C# application included into trial version.
+Our website provides free trial version of ByteScout Barcode SDK that includes source code samples to help with your C# project.

 ## Contact Customer Support